natgo/wt-wiki-scraper/wikitext-transpiled/ground/ARL-44%20(ACL-1).md

 '''Notes:'''

 * Suspension wheels are 15 mm thick while tracks are 20 mm thick and bogies are 10 mm thick.
-* 25 mm RHA plate separate the engine from the crew compartment.
+* 25 mm RHA plate separates the engine from the crew compartment.
-* Turret ring is 55 mm thick, with an additional 20 mm armour behind it.
+* The Turret ring is 55 mm thick, with an additional 20 mm of armour behind it.

-The armour on this version of the ARL-44 is average as it can be penetrated by most foes it encounters up close from the front: with 60 mm at 48°, it is similar to a [[M4A3 (105)]].
+The armour on this version of the ARL-44 is average as the frontal glacis plate can be penetrated by most foes it encounters up close from the front: with 60 mm at 48°, it is similar to a [[M4A3 (105)]].
 With that in mind, this tank should be kept a fair distance from the frontline.
-In order to put this "land battleship" to good use, it should be angled at about 25° facing towards the enemy.
-An even better way to maximise its armour is by keeping an hull-down position, using its -10° depression : turret armour is ~100 mm thick, with a bit of distance and angle, most rounds will not penetrate.
+In order to put this "Heavy Tank" to good use, it should be angled at about 25° facing towards the enemy.
+An even better way to maximise its armour is by keeping a hull-down position, using its -10° depression.
+Turret armour is ~100 mm thick, with a lot of overlapping armour profiles around the mantlet area.
+With a bit of distance and angle, most rounds will not penetrate, except from tank destroyers with high penetration.

-Be advised that this tank has 3 main ammo racks: between driver and machine gunner, in the turret's back and in the plain middle of the right track, shooting them down can be an easy ammorack explosion.
-Another thing to consider is this tank's large elevation mechanism, a penetrating shot to the tank's center of mass may damage or disable it, making it very hard for this foe to return fire.
+Another thing to consider is this tank's large elevation mechanism, a penetrating shot to the tank's center of mass may damage or disable it, making it very hard to return fire.

 === Mobility ===
 {{Specs-Tank-Mobility}}